-Before 1638, which was less than 100 years after the death Martin Luther, Lutheran pioneers and frontiersmen marked out new territory in the area known as Douglassville.
-Driven by their desire to provide for their families and make a life for themselves, they endured great hardships while carving out a future in the area which makes up Amity Township.
+Before 1700, Lutheran frontiersmen and women marked out new territory in the area known today as Douglassville.
+Driven by their desire to provide for their families and make a life for themselves, they endured great hardships.
 One of the first priorities for these pioneers was to establish places of worship where they could give thanks for God's grace and protection.

 By 1753 the first church in Douglassville was built, shared by Lutheran and Reformed Christians.

 It was a frontier church; a simple log structure.
 Unfortunately, no pictures of it exist.
 It sat on Old Swede Road in Amityville in the front half of the old cemetery, east of the present St. Paul's UCC Church.